Chunpai/chunpai.github.io/_posts/2020-05-18-Gibbs-Sampling-with-Data-Augmentation-for-Normal-Ogive-Item-Response-Theory.md

 author: Chunpai
 ---

-This is a quick note on data augmentation strategy which introduce hidden variables for a convenient Gibbs sampling.
+[Updated on 05-28-2020] This is a quick note on data augmentation strategy which introduces hidden variables for a handy Gibbs sampling.
 Two examples are shown for illustration: *two-component Gaussian mixture model* and *Bayesian normal ogive IRT model*.

 * TOC
 {: toc}